leighhalliday/savonrb.com/index.md

 end
 {% endhighlight %}

+Please note that disabling Savon's logger does not disable logging of any dependant libraries.
+[HTTPI](http://rubygems.org/gems/httpi) for example will continue to log HTTP requests and has to be configured separately.

 If you don't like to rescue errors, here's how you can tell Savon to not raise them:

 {% highlight ruby %}